Tutorial: Configure LawVu for automatic user provisioning

 LawVu app support Schema Discovery.
 The

-/schemasrequest will be made by the Azure AD Provisioning Service every time someone saves the provisioning configuration in the Azure portal or every time a user lands on the edit provisioning page in the Azure portal.
+/schemasrequest will be made by the Microsoft Entra provisioning service every time someone saves the provisioning configuration in the Azure portal or every time a user lands on the edit provisioning page.
 Other attributes discovered will be surfaced to customers in the attribute mappings under the target attribute list.
 Schema discovery only leads to more target attributes being added.
 It will not result in attributes being removed.

 To configure scoping filters, refer to the following instructions provided in the Scoping filter tutorial.

-To enable the Azure AD provisioning service for LawVu, change the Provisioning Status to On in the Settings section.
+To enable the Microsoft Entra provisioning service for LawVu, change the Provisioning Status to On in the Settings section.

 Define the users that you would like to provision to LawVu by choosing the desired values in Scope in the Settings section.

 When you are ready to provision, click Save.

 This operation starts the initial synchronization cycle of all users defined in Scope in the Settings section.
 The initial cycle takes longer to perform than subsequent cycles, which occur approximately every 40 minutes as long as the Microsoft Entra provisioning service is running.

 Step 6: Monitor your deployment